Saving & Spending Home & Auto

 standret/Adobe couple sitting inside car in showroom talking with car dealer

-Electric vehicles are no exception as they generally depreciate in value from the moment of purchase.
+Electric vehicles are no exception, as they generally depreciate from the moment of purchase.

-The most significant impact happens within the first three years of ownership.
-Some reports show that EVs can lose up to 52% of their value just after three years as compared to ICE vehicles' 39.1%.
+The most significant impact occurs within the first three years of ownership.
+Some reports show that EVs can lose up to 52% of their value just after three years, compared to 39.1% for ICE vehicles.

 Loss of range